 Moreover, supplements can be dangerous.
 I've dedicated podcasts to exposing the deceptive tactics that some supplement companies employ and explored controversial fringe supplements.

-Scientific Reasons Why You Need Supplements (Even If You're Doing Everything Right)
+The Science Behind Why You Need Supplements (Even If You're Doing Everything Right)

-That's right: the chronic stressors of modern life—whether it’s the iPhone screen interfering with your circadian rhythms and chronobiology or the never-ending work deadlines—increase your nutrient needs.
+That's right: the chronic stressors of modern life—whether it’s the iPhone screen interfering with your circadian rhythms and chronobiology, or the never-ending work deadlines, increase your nutrient needs.

 To make matters worse, you're likely not getting the full array of nutrients from the food that prior generations enjoyed.
 Due to modern farming techniques and fertilizers, most soil is depleted of nutrients, which decreases the beneficial vitamins, minerals, and antioxidants in conventionally-grown crops.

 So perhaps eating organic is the ultimate solution?
 While some studies suggest that organically-grown foods contain more nutrients than non-organic, other studies conclude that there are no significant differences.
-Furthermore, for most of human history (and prehistory), our ancestors ate now nearly-extinct, dense cell-rich carbohydrates in the form of foods such as wild tubers, which provided essential prebiotics that helped probiotic bacteria flourish (in contrast to the refined “acellular” grains and white rice that comprise modern carbohydrates).
+Furthermore, for most of human history (and prehistory), your ancestors ate now nearly-extinct, dense cell-rich carbohydrates in the form of foods such as wild tubers, which provided essential prebiotics that helped probiotic bacteria flourish (in contrast to the refined “acellular” grains and white rice that comprise modern carbohydrates).

 OK, I'm Convinced…So What Supplements Should I Take, And Where Do I Start?

 The goal in creating the Kion supplement line—for both the existing products and some extremely unique formulations that are currently being developed using some of the best raw ingredients on the face of the planet—was to merge the best that modern science and ancient wisdom have to offer to enable you to optimize your body and brain.